 The social aspects of teaching and learning form a core tenet of my teaching philosophy: that we must consciously create an inclusive community in the classroom in order to structure equity into our shared time and space.
-This means that everyone’s voices and perspectives are shared and valued.
 Through carefully structured active learning, opportunities for self-reflection, and my approach to critical pedagogy, students in my classes gain a sense of empowerment and take ownership of their learning.

-Below are links to two recent digital humanities projects collaboratively created by students in my classes followed by selections of courses I have designed and taught.
+Below are links to two digital humanities projects collaboratively created by students in my classes and select descriptions of courses I have designed and taught.

 The New School, Spring 2019: Click here for syllabus

-Dear Evan Hansen’s first act ends with a promise: “you will be found.”
-Though the audience knows this promise to be built upon a lie, it’s a lie couched in an uplifting message promising recognition and visibility.
 Musicals regularly offer various promises of identity, in moments like La Cage aux Folles’s “I Am What I Am” and Dreamgirls’s “I Am Changing.”
 This course takes an intersectional approach to identity in/and musical theatre.
 In doing so, we will consider how the axes of ability, class, gender, race, sexuality, and size converge through representation in musicals, especially through song and dance.
 Questions of casting in relation to identity are central to the inquiries we will undertake—what does it mean to use “fat suits” or to “play gay” or to “crip up” for certain roles?
 How do musicals rely upon “type” to convey or comment upon identity?
 In addition to the primary texts of the musicals, readings will be drawn from various fields (critical race theory, dance studies, disability studies, fan studies, fat studies, queer studies, and theatre studies), and regular listening/viewing will be required.
 We will examine how musicals perform identity and to what ends.
-Musicals to be studied include those listed above, as well as A Chorus Line, Everybody’s Talking About Jamie, Fun Home, Hairspray, In the Heights, Jerry Springer: The Opera, Show Boat, and Spring Awakening, among others.
-Projects include a short oral presentation, weekly reading responses, and a final paper.
-We shall attend a live performance of a musical together over the course of the semester as well as visit the Theatre on Film and Tape Archive at the New York Public Library for the Performing Arts.

 World Theatre 3: From Naturalism to Today